 I’m very thankful for the relationships that I’ve had with my colleagues on the Secretariat and at CHEMA.
 I have developed very strong networks through both organizations.
 We share ideas on a very regular basis and have formed collaborations that have benefited our member institutions.

 I’d also have to single out the NACUBO Board of Directors.
-Each of the board chairs during my tenure—from Mark Olsen during my first year to our current chair Mary Lou Merkt—has become a mentor and a friend to me.
+Each of the board chairs during my tenure—from Morgan Olsen during my first year to our current chair Mary Lou Merkt—has become a mentor and a friend to me.
 They helped guide my career and have offered constructive ideas about what we should be doing as an association.
 They have also served as role models, because I watched how they devoted their time and energy, even after they retired, to support higher education.